dyeisley/ds36/README.md

 *All testing has been done on Linux only.*

-The web driver (drivers/ds36webfns.cs) and PHP code have not been modified.

 ## What's New in 3.6

 - **Desktop GUI**: Python Tkinter GUI (`gui/dvdstore-gui.py`) for data generation, database loading, and driver execution - form-based configuration with save/load presets, real-time output streaming, and multi-database workflow support